 - Log in to the management console and click Create under Data Service.

 - Add a name for the data service and select the Enable Batch Requests check box as shown below.

 - Click Next and add a new datasource.

-- Click Next to open the Queries screen.
+- Save the datasource details, and click Next to open the Queries screen.